james-lawlor/james-lawlor.github.io/biotrain-2019/index.md

 **12pm-12:30pm**: Keeping a Computational Lab Notebook & How to Get Programming Help  (slides: [Powerpoint](Lab-Notebook-and-Programming-Help.pptx))

 **Aside**: Accessing the HudsonAlpha Compute Cluster
-If you need to access the HudsonAlpha Compute Cluster, have your supervisor email Chris King at [cking@hudsonalpha.org](mailto:cking@hudsonalpha.org)
+If you need to access the HudsonAlpha Compute Cluster, have your supervisor email Chris King at [cking@hudsonalpha.org](mailto:cking@hudsonalpha.org) (and please be sure to mention that you're a BioTrain intern)
 *James Lawlor*

 **12:30pm-1:30pm**: Lunch